 Again we appreciate your willingness to work with us.
 Please never hesitate to reach out to us with questions regarding your case!

 We have some local guidance on how court in Henderson, Polk and Transylvania counties will be scheduled for June and July.
-Up to twenty cases will be scheduled for court sessions, although some areas, like Juvenile Court, will be limited to eight cases at a time with the larger court session broken down into smaller time blocks.
+Up to 20 cases will be scheduled for court sessions, although some areas, like Juvenile Court, will be limited to 8 cases at a time with the larger court session broken down into smaller time blocks.
 Because of the dockets being so small we expect many clients will have their cases continued (perhaps multiple times) by the Clerk without appearing.